telekom-security/PEBA/README.md

     create manually an index for the alerts and store the name in /etc/peba/cfg in in ELASTICINDEX config field

-    create manually an index named ewscve (will be used in the next update for the long term cve storage)

-    modify misc/put-service/addmapping to your environment and execute it to setup the initial mappings
+    modify misc/put-service/addmapping to your environment and execute it to setup the initial mappings and creation of the ewscve long term index

 *Reminder:* Elasticsearch and memcached must be available.
 They must be configured in */etc/ews/peba.cfg*.